xamarin/binding-tools-for-swift/docs/FutureIdeas.md

 argument, write arbitrary post martial code, define extra arguments for generic type metadata and protocol witness tables, and leave all of this in a context object.

-The calling code should just be able to loop through all the arguments, select and engine, call it to generate code, and then aggregate all the code for all the arguments.
+The calling code should just be able to loop through all the arguments, select an engine, call it to generate code, and then aggregate all the code for all the arguments.